 Velcade and Myeloma

 Next up is velcade.
 I’m not sure what dose of velcade I get.
-It is an injectiom that I go into the clinic for.
+It is an injection that I go into the clinic twice a week for.
 They draw my blood.
 Then, we wait until the results show up saying that it is okay to give me the velcade without triggering a major medical event, or outright killing me.

 You should be starting to get an idea about how these drugs are not subtle.